ormarin2000/Portfolio/README.md

-### Portfolio
-#These are a collection of projects I have done regarding quantitative

-Quantitative Finance Projects Showcase
+# Quantitative Analysis and Modeling Projects

-Introduction
+## Introduction
-Welcome to my quantitative finance projects showcase!
-In this repository, you'll find a compilation of projects that demonstrate my skills and expertise in the field of quantitative finance.
-Most of the codebases are written in Python, R, thinkScript, and Pine Script.
-Each project is designed to showcase different aspects of my abilities, ranging from data analysis and modeling to algorithm development and financial forecasting.
+Welcome to my repository showcasing my quantitative analysis and modeling projects.
+In this repository, you'll find implementations of various models and scanners using Python, R, thinkScript, and Pine Script.
+Below, I briefly introduce two main projects included in this repository.

-Projects
-1. Project Name 1
-Description: Brief overview of the project and its objectives.
-Technologies Used: Python, R
-Key Features:
-Highlight notable features or methodologies applied in the project.
-Results: Summary of findings, insights gained, or outcomes achieved.
-2. Project Name 2
-Description: Brief overview of the project and its objectives.
-Technologies Used: Python, thinkScript
-Key Features:
-Highlight notable features or methodologies applied in the project.
-Results: Summary of findings, insights gained, or outcomes achieved.
-3. Project Name 3
-Description: Brief overview of the project and its objectives.
-Technologies Used: Python, Pine Script
-Key Features:
-Highlight notable features or methodologies applied in the project.
-Results: Summary of findings, insights gained, or outcomes achieved.
+## Project 1: SARIMA Model of AAPL (R)
+- **Description:** Developed a SARIMA (Seasonal Autoregressive Integrated Moving Average) model for analyzing the stock performance of AAPL (Apple Inc.).
+- **Methodology:**
+  - Used a cross-validation scheme with 8 years of actual data vs 2 for comparison.
+  - Transformed data to logarithmic scale to reduce autocorrelation and kurtosis.
+  - Implemented SARIMA model with one difference and 2 seasonal moving averages.
+- **Conclusion:** The forecast suggests a potential small downtrend or consolidation phase in the coming years.
+However, analysis of Apple's consolidated statements for the current year indicates a strong improvement in sales and total assets.
+This leads to the belief that the current performance dip may be short-term, with expected growth to resume once this period passes.

+## Project 2: Bollinger Bands Volatility Squeeze Scanner (Python)
+- **Description:** Developed a scanner using Python to identify volatility squeeze patterns based on Bollinger Bands for stocks in the S&P500.
+- **Features:**
+  - Filters stocks based on band width, bands range, volume, upper or lower cross, and 52-week support or resistance break.
+  - Provides user input options to sort for long or short signals.
+- **Usage:** The scanner assists in identifying potential trading opportunities within the S&P500 by detecting periods of reduced volatility and impending breakout or breakdown scenarios.

-Usage
+## Usage
-Each project directory contains detailed documentation on how to reproduce the results, run the code, and interact with any provided demonstrations or visualizations.

-Contribution
-If you find any issues, have suggestions for improvements, or would like to contribute to any of the projects, please feel free to open an issue or submit a pull request.
-Your contributions are greatly appreciated!

-Contact
-For any inquiries or collaboration opportunities, you can reach me at your@email.com.
+To utilize the provided projects, clone this repository to your local machine and follow the instructions provided within each project directory.

+## Contributing
+Contributions and feedback are welcome!
+Feel free to submit pull requests or open issues for any improvements or suggestions.

-License
+## License
-This project is licensed under the MIT License.
+This repository is licensed under the [MIT License](LICENSE).